-3.4 Sensor Communication
+4.4 Sensor Communication

-Once power has been applied to the sensor, it is on.
-The sensor selects the appropriate serial communication (USB or RS232) on power- up based on which cable is connected.
-If the hardware drivers have been installed, communication can be established using the MIP $^{\text{TM}}$ Monitor software interface.
+Once power has been applied to the sensor, it is functional.
+The sensor selects the appropriate serial communication (USB or RS232) on power-up based on which cable is connected.
+If the hardware drivers have been installed, communication can be established using the MIP Monitor software interface.
 GNSS lock is not required to establish sensor communication.

 - 1. Verify the sensor device status indicator is on. - 2.
-Open the $MIP^{TM}$ Monitor software.
+Open the MIP Monitor software.

-The sensor should appear in the device list automatically when the software is running.
-The list includes the device information and communication port assignment (Figure 8 - Sensor Communication).
+3. The sensor should appear in the device list automatically when the software is running.
+The list includes the device information and communication port assignment.
 If the sensor is not automatically discovered, use the refresh button.